 Want to know how much of your system's memory is being used?
 In this article, we'll show you how to check your memory usage in Linux.
-We'll cover the basics of using the top command and a few other tools.
-So you can get an in-depth look at your system's memory usage.
+We'll cover the basics of using the top command and a few other tools, giving you an in-depth look at your system's memory usage.
 Whether you're trying to track down a memory leak or want to monitor your system's performance, we've got you covered.
+If you're looking to enhance your server management and need a reliable hosting solution, consider opting to [buy Linux VPS server] to gain more control and flexibility.
 So, let's get started!

 Commands to Check Your Memory Usage in Linux